-- 25.30 (1) If a peace officer has reasonable and probable grounds to believe that a vehicle is, by reason of mechanical, structural or other defect, unsafe for use on a highway, whether or not the vehicle meets the standards prescribed under the Act, he or she may order the owner or operator of the vehicle, either immediately or within such time as is specified in the order, to do one or both of the following: - (a) remove it from the highway and keep it so removed until either - (i) repairs as may be set out in the order of the peace officer have been implemented, or - (ii) the peace officer revokes the order; - (b) surrender the vehicle licence or number plates, or both, for that vehicle to the corporation or to the peace officer. - (2) If a peace officer has reasonable and probable grounds to believe that a motor vehicle is not operating under the provisions of an overload permit issued under the Commercial Transport Act and is unsafe for use on a highway because - (a) the motor vehicle is loaded in such manner that the gross weight carried by any of its axles exceeds the gross vehicle weight rating for that axle specified by the vehicle manufacturer, or - (b) the gross weight of the motor vehicle exceeds the gross vehicle weight rating for that vehicle specified by the vehicle manufacturer, the peace officer may order the owner or operator of the vehicle to do one or both of the following things immediately, or within the time specified in the order:
+- 25.30 (1) If a peace officer has reasonable and probable grounds to believe that a vehicle is, by reason of mechanical, structural or other defect, unsafe for use on a highway, whether or not the vehicle meets the standards prescribed under the Act, the peace officer may order the owner or operator of the vehicle, either immediately or within such time as is specified in the order, to do one or both of the following: - (a) remove it from the highway and keep it so removed until either - (i) repairs as may be set out in the order of the peace officer have been implemented, or - (ii) the peace officer revokes the order; - (b) surrender the vehicle licence or number plates, or both, for that vehicle to the corporation or to the peace officer. - (2) If a peace officer has reasonable and probable grounds to believe that a motor vehicle is not operating under the provisions of an overload permit issued under the Commercial Transport Act and is unsafe for use on a highway because - (a) the motor vehicle is loaded in such manner that the gross weight carried by any of its axles exceeds the gross vehicle weight rating for that axle specified by the vehicle manufacturer, or - (b) the gross weight of the motor vehicle exceeds the gross vehicle weight rating for that vehicle specified by the vehicle manufacturer, the peace officer may order the owner or operator of the vehicle to do one or both of the following things immediately, or within the time specified in the order:

-- (c) remove it from the highway until it meets the specifications of the manufacturer referred to in paragraphs (a) and (b); - (d) surrender the vehicle licence or number plates, or both, for that vehicle to the corporation or to the peace officer. - (3) Subsection (2) applies only to motor vehicles - (a) manufactured before January 1, 2001, and - (b) having a gross vehicle weight rating of 5 500 kg or less. - (4) An owner or operator must comply with an order made under subsection (1) or (2). - (5) An order under subsection (1) or (2) may require the owner or operator to notify the peace officer before the vehicle is operated on the highway that the repairs under subsection (1) have been carried out or the specifications under subsection (2) (c) have been met.
+- (c) remove it from the highway until it meets the specifications of the manufacturer referred to in paragraphs (a) and (b); - (d) surrender the vehicle licence or number plates, or both, for that vehicle to the corporation or to the peace officer. - (3) Subsection (2) applies only to motor vehicles - (a) manufactured before January 1, 2001, and - (b) having a gross vehicle weight rating of 5 500 kg or less. - (4) An owner or operator must comply with an order made under subsection (1) or (2).